The equivalence of lattice and Heegaard Floer homology: The bordered perspective on the link surgery formula

 \subsection{The pair-of-pants bimodules}

 The connected sum formula in Theorem~\ref{thm:pairing-main} requires one of the components $K_1\subset L_1$ and $K_2\subset L_2$ to have an alpha-parallel arc, and the other to have a beta-parallel arc.
 The output arc in $\scA_{1\# 2}$ is neither alpha-parallel nor beta-parallel.
-For taking iterated connected sums of knots, we need to change the arc $\scA_{1\# 2}$ so that the arc for $K_1\#K_2$ is is either alpha or beta-parallel.
+For taking further connected sums with other knots, we need to change the arc $\scA_{1\# 2}$ so that the arc for $K_1\#K_2$ is either alpha or beta-parallel.
 A general formula for changing arcs is described in \cite{ZemBordered}*{Section~13.2}.
-In our present case, taking the connected sum and then changing the arc for $K_1\# K_2$ can be encoded by one of two bimodules, which are similar to the merge modules.
-We call these the \emph{pair-of-pants} bimodules, and we denote them by ${}_{\cK\otimes \cK} W_l^{\cK}$ and ${}_{\cK\otimes \cK} W_r^{\cK}$.